noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

   - cloudwatch is required to monitor table performance
     - set alarms for tracking when specified metrics fall outside acceptable ranges
 - global tables
-  - provide extremely low latency to globa clients
+  - provide extremely low latency to global clients
 - Managing item expiration with TTL
   - expire old items to keep your storage cost and RCU consumption low (and its free)
     - this is often more cost effective than paying for the WCU to delete an item